 He was an odd guy in many ways.
 He was out of step with, and way ahead of, the times in which he lived.
 And he was a constant irritation to the religious establishment of Denmark, the country in which he lived his entire life.

 Søren Kierkegaard is the one of whom I am writing.
-He was born one hundred years ago, in February 1813, and died at the young age of 42, on November 11, 1855.
+He was born two hundred years ago, in February 1813, and died at the young age of 42, on November 11, 1855.
 (This is third month in a row to write about a significant Christian thinker/doer of the past; in September I wrote about Albert Schweitzer, and last month it was Jonathan Edwards.)